UCF College of Education/City of Orlando Reading Camp Program

-The UCF College of Education and Human Performance in collaboration with the City of Orlando operates a unique Reading Camp Program at two community centers in downtown Orlando on Saturday mornings during both the Fall and Spring semesters, and daily during the month of June.
+The UCF College of Education in collaboration with the City of Orlando operates a unique Reading Camp Program at two community centers in downtown Orlando on Saturday mornings during both the Fall and Spring semesters, and daily during the month of June.
 Elementary children (Kindergarten through Grade Six) receive free tutoring in reading by UCF teacher education students.

 Both undergraduate Elementary Education majors and graduate Reading Masters students are afforded this unique, multicultural experience in their respective programs.
 In addition, parents of the children receiving the personalized reading instruction participate in a Parent Education Program focused on helping their child improve his/her reading abilities at home.
 This parent program occurs while the children are being tutored in reading.